plazi/materialsCitation/README.md

 # materialsCitation
-this deals with publishing of materials citation in scholarly publications, especially the followup of guidelines introduced by EJT and Pensoft
+This repository deals with publishing of materials citation in scholarly publications, especially the followup of guidelines introduced by EJT and Pensoft